neochiken/Merethic/README.md

 13. Press APPLY and then OK
 14. Restart your PC to apply the pagefile setting

-### Disable Steam Overlay
+## Disable Steam Overlay
 The Steam overlay is known to cause issues, especially when using ENBs.
 Do so by heading into Steam, right clicking on Skyrim in your game library and clicking **Properties** > **General** > **Deselect "Enable Steam Overlay while in-game"**.

-### Set game language to English
+## Set game language to English
 Wabbajack and some/most of the modding tools out there only support English language versions of Skyrim.
 Right click on Skyrim in your game library and click **Properties** > **Language** > **Select English**.

-### Change Steam's Updating Behavior
+## Change Steam's Updating Behavior
 Do this by right clicking on Skyrim in your game library and clicking **Properties** > **Updates** > **Change Automatic Updates to "Only update this game when I launch it"**.
 Whilst you're in here, it's also recommended to disable Steam Cloud too.

-## Wabbajack
+# Installation
 Installing the list is straight forward, Wabbajack will do most of the heavy lifting for you - you only have to tell it where to put stuff.
-Grab Merethic from the iAmDiscord #list-updates channel, once its downloaded the initial stuff it needs, Wabbajack will have 2 things for you to do - fill in the installation location and the download location.

 Set the installation location to a folder on the root of a drive, something like `C:\Merethic`.
 Do not install it to one of the protected folders as mentioned earlier.
 The download location will have likely been filled in for you too - ensure it matches the directory you set for the installation location, or if you have multiple Skyrim modlists installed, use a common download folder - this will stop you from having to redownload common mods across multiple modlists.